-We're back for a 4th year with our sell out Roots to Work conference, bringing together those already working and those looking to develop careers or enterprises in the food growing sector.
+In 2018 our sell out Roots to Work conference, brought together those already working and those looking to develop careers or enterprises in the food growing sector.
 Building on the success of the conference, we launched a successful Roots to Work job search site to showcase the range of good food jobs in one handy place.

-This year, thanks to the partnership with the Gaia Foundation and the We Feed the World exhibition, we are able to widen our focus to all those working or interested in finding their place in the field of good food.
-This means additional speakers and workshops on setting up good food enterprises, as well our popular sessions focused on launching and developing food growing enterprises.
-We will also have a chance to discuss how we support and grow the movement and enjoy the photography exhibition in the venue.
+Thanks to the partnership with the Gaia Foundation and the We Feed the World exhibition, we were able to widen our focus to all those working or interested in finding their place in the field of good food.

 Opening Plenary 11:20 - 12:15